9prady9/LaTeXCV/README.txt

 Latex files for my resume.
-MyTex.tex is the latex that needs to be edited for any changes in the pdf.
+MyTex.tex is the latex file.
+MyTex.pdf is the output pdf file.